 Read more

-...a minor in English Writing.
-Since completing my degree, I have tutored college students in Economics and essay writing, assisted in teaching whitewater kayaking to young learners and adults, and provided guidance to aspiring raft guides.
+...raft guides.
 I've also taught a wide range of topics, from essay writing to business concepts.
 While I tutor across various subjects, my greatest passion lies in helping students excel in writing and business topics.
-Whether it's guiding students through structuring...
+Whether it's guiding students through structuring compelling essays, improving their fiction writing, or enhancing their understanding of core business principles, I aim to help students gain both competence and confidence.
+In my teaching, I emphasize a hands-on, supportive approach, ensuring...

 Read more

-Our interview process, stringent qualifications, and background screening ensure that only the best CAHSEE English tutors in Crest Hill, IL work with Varsity Tutors.
+Our interview process, stringent qualifications, and background screening ensure that only the best CAHSEE English tutors in Cranston, RI work with Varsity Tutors.
 To assure a successful experience, you're paired with one of these qualified tutors by an expert director - and we stand behind that match with our money-back guarantee.

 Receive personally tailored CAHSEE English lessons from exceptional tutors in a one-on-one setting.
 We help you connect with the best tutor for your particular needs while offering flexible scheduling to fit your busy life.